Meet the Staff

 Originally from St. Louis, Missouri, Jennifer received her bachelor’s degree from The University of Kansas.
 After graduation, she spent time backpacking across Europe and immersing herself in different cultures.
 Jennifer went on to earn her master’s degree in clinical social work from Loyola University Chicago.
 She began her career working in both inpatient and outpatient mental health settings in Chicago and later in Denver.
 Jennifer has over 20 years of clinical experience providing treatment for a variety of mental health conditions and has been at Mines since 2007.
 When not at work, she enjoys spending time with her family, laughing with friends, having fun in the mountains, traveling, and walking the family dog (aka “the beast”).
 Jennifer is proud to be working with the Mines community and our extraordinary students!

-Assistant Director of Training
+Associate Director of Training & Embedded Services

-Sterling Fabinski, LCSW, LAC
+Sterling Fabinski LCSW, LAC

 Licensed Clinical Social Worker, Licensed Addiction Counselor